Harshiv07/harshiv07-portfolio/README.md

 ## Let's get things running

-This template is built on top of [NextJS](https://nextjs.org/), a full stack development framework built on top of React.
+This template is built on top of [NextJS](https://nextjs.org/), a full-stack development framework built on top of React.

-We won't take time here going over exactly how NextJS works on a deep level (to be fair, this project doesn't use Next at a deep level), but if you're interested in learning, their docs are [here](https://nextjs.org/docs/getting-started).

-At the root of your project, you'll see a `package.json` file defining our dependencies.

-Most of this is boilerplate, but I will call out the following three dependencies:

 - `animejs` -> A javascript animation library, used for the grid animation inside of DotGrid.tsx
 - `framer-motion` -> A react based animation library, used in a hand full of places (anywhere you see `<motion.el />` style components)
 - `sass` -> All styling uses plain CSS and sass modules for this project

-Now that's out of the way, you can get your project running by first installing dependencies.
+### Install dependencies

 From your terminal, run: